-I can confidently predict that our 2015 HSC results will surpass those of 2014, because the Cohort and Teachers are even more committed and determined, to do so.
-On 16 December 2015, you will know if my prediction is correct and 17 December on www.smh.com.au
+I can confidently predict that our 2016 HSC results will surpass those of 2015, because the Cohort and Teachers are even more committed and determined, to do so.

 The strategic focus for future years will be to develop strategies that encourage underperforming students to develop better self-regulatory skills, including strategies in time management, planning and writing responses, self-reflection, combined with tasks that build confidence in the examination process.
 The importance of literacy and effective essay writing will also be an on-going focus.